Achilles Tendon Rupture

 Rehabilitation

-Rehabilitation will vary based on surgical versus non-surgical approach and referring physician’s protocol, highlighting the importance of the therapist working closely with referring physician to optimize care.
-This is particularly important for brace use and weight-bearing status as these areas are those in which therapy management tends to vary the most with this condition.
-Depending on operative vs. non-operative, immobilization may range from approximately 3 to 4 weeks in operative and 3 to 9 weeks conservative with orthotic use following both approaches depending on referring orthopedic protocol.
-Varying degrees of plantarflexion to neutral positioning are utilized during this time, with specifics on the optimal positioning still widely debated.[14][15][16]
-Emphasizing the need to avoid hyper dorsiflexion during this time has been noted as an important component in avoiding elongation of the Achilles tendon and long-term functional deficits.[14]
+The duration of immobilization can vary depending on whether an operative or non-operative approach is chosen.
+In the operative approach, immobilization typically lasts for approximately 2 to 4 weeks, while in operative management, it can range from 3 to 9 weeks conservative, with the use of orthotics, according to the referring orthopedic protocol.
+Varying degrees of plantarflexion to neutral positioning are utilized during this time, with specifics on the optimal positioning still widely debated.[34][35][36]
+Emphasizing the need to avoid hyper dorsiflexion during this time has been noted as an important component in avoiding elongation of the Achilles tendon and long-term functional deficits.[34]

 Deterrence and Patient Education

-While active patients and recreational athletes often return to baseline activity levels and work following both nonoperative and operative management of these injuries.
-High-level professional athletes most often report inferior results and return to play regardless of the chosen management plan.
+While active patients and recreational athletes often return to baseline activity levels and work following nonoperative and operative management of these injuries.
+High-level professional athletes often report inferior results and return to play regardless of the chosen management plan.

 A 2017 study from the American Journal of Sports Medicine reported professional athletes' follow-up performance (NBA, NFL, MLB, and NHL) at 1- and 2-year follow-ups after surgery performed between 1989 and 2013: